jesusaurus/cookbook/entres/simplePulledPork.md

 # Directions #

-Place the pork in a crock pot and pour the ginger ale over.
+Place pork in a crock pot and pour in the ginger ale.
 Cook on low for 8 hours.
-Once cooked pour BBQ sauce on the pork and shred.
+Once cooked pour BBQ sauce all over the pork and shred.
 Serve and enjoy.